British Bus Companies

 This is a major independent bus operator in Devon with several services operated in conjunction with the local council and Dartmoor National Park Authority as well as others being provided on a commercial basis.
 This is worth a look if visiting places such as Newton Abbot (their main base), Okehampton, Teignmouth, Paignton and Brixham.

 Now owned by Centrebus, this smaller operator started in north Staffordshire before turning its attention to Cheshire.
 For a time, the Cheshire operation was its mainstay after selling its Staffordshire operations to Arriva.
 However, 2014 saw this situation change with D&G taking over the bus business of Bakers and then buying out Arriva’s Wardle Transport in Stoke-on-Trent.
 These acquisitions were funded by the sale of South Lancashire Travel to Rotala and has made the company one of the major players in Cheshire East with substantial interests in Staffordshire too.
-Now, it looks as if they will be taking over from Arriva in much of Cheshire once their Macclesfield and Winsford depots close.
+A few years ago, they took over from Arriva in much of Cheshire once their Macclesfield and Winsford depots closed.

 This is yet another private hire operator that has branched into running bus services and these serve places such as Auchterarder, Crieff, Perth and Stirling.
 Most of the routes are school services, but there are a few that should interest other travellers.
 The one between Stirling and Auchterarder passes along the north of the Ochil Hills and that is sending my mind wondering about another hike through their extent.